 The Audit Committee comprises Stephanie Eastment as chair, Simon Bennett and Adam Smith.
-Simon Bennett was appointed as a member of the Audit Committee with effect from 10 November 2022.
-On 30 November 2022, Alan Sippetts retired as director of the Company and member of the Audit Committee.
 The Audit Committee met twice during the year under review.

 Stephanie Eastment has recent and relevant financial experience.
 The Board is satisfied that the combined knowledge and experience of its members is such that the Committee discharges its responsibilities in an effective manner and has competence relevant to the sector in which it operates.